LarissaleandroS/LarissaleandroS/README.md

 **`Web developer`**

 My name is Larissa Leandro, I'm 18 years old and originally from Pernambuco.
 I completed high school at SESI, with a technical course in internet computing.
-I am currently studying information security at Cesar School.
+I am currently studying Information Management at the Federal University of Pernambuco.
 I am a passionate enthusiast about technology, design and innovation.
 Always looking for opportunities in the programming area, where I can apply my creativity, analytical skills and passion for problem solving.

 <p align="left">
     <a href="https://github.com/LarissaleandroS?tab=repositories">